pnnl/HyperNetX/docs/source/glossary.rst

 The HNX library centers around the idea of a :term:`hypergraph`.
 This glossary provides a few key terms and definitions.

+The term *hypergraph* can have many different meanings.
+In HNX, it means a tuple (Nodes, Edges, Incidence), where Nodes and Edges are sets, and Incidence is a function that assigns a value of True or False to every pair (n,e) in the Cartesian product Nodes x Edges.
+We call
+- Nodes the set of nodes
+- Edges the set of edges
+- Incidence the incidence function
+*Note* Another term for this type of object is a *multihypergraph*.
+The ability to work with multihypergraphs efficiently is a distinguishing feature of HNX!

 .. glossary::
 	:sorted: